dgtlife/meteor-mongo-for-3.2.x/README.md

 - use of the (latest) MongoDB Node.js Driver v.2.1.18
 - use of X.509 Authentication over SSL transport for Meteor's default connection to a replica set (should work for single server case)
 - use of X.509 Authentication over SSL transport for Meteor's Oplog Tailing connection
+- use of 'update' and 'upsert' with new 'writeResult'
 - use of Meteor 1.3.x with MongoDB v3.2.6

 In addition, to `MONGO_URL`, and `MONGO_OPLOG_URL` the following environment variables are used.